 I'm part of Amazon Associate and some other affiliate programs, If you buy through links on this site, I may earn a small commission at no extra cost to you.
 Read Full Affiliate Disclosure

-Whether your car is old or new, you should apply some paint protection to the car’s color.
+Whether your car is old or new, you should apply paint protection to the car’s paint.
 Today, I’ll show you the 10 best reasons to apply paint protection to your vehicle.

 No car paint is resistant to all the external factors that are affecting and damaging it.
 No matter how expensive the car is and how quality the paint and the clear coat are, it’s still vulnerable to many different factors out there.

 Clearcoats on the car offer some protection against external factors, but they tend to lose their properties with time.

 That’s where paint protection comes in.
 You can choose between waxes, sealants, and ceramic coatings.